log4code/sqlcandy/README.md

 - **Factory** : (In development).
 A command line tool to generate .NET classes needed by Wrapper from an existing database.
 This allows for faster development using Wrapper amd reduces manually creating boilerplate code.

-- **Jar** : A library collection of extension methods to streamline development with SQLite.
+- **Jar** : (In development) A library collection of extension methods to streamline development with SQLite.

 ## Contributing

-Contributions are currently private
+Contributions are currently private.

 ## License